logicalclocks/logicalclocks.github.io/docs/user_guides/fs/provenance/provenance.md

 You can interact with the provenance graph using the UI and the APIs.

+## Step 1: Storage connector lineage

+The relationship between storage connecotors and feature groups is captured automatically when you create a external feature group.
+You can inspect the relationship between storage connecotors and feature groups using the APIs.

+### Using the APIs

+Starting from a feature group metadata object, you can traverse upstream the provenance graph to retrieve the metadata objects of the storage connectors that are part of the feature group.
+To do so, you can use the [get_storage_connector_provenance](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/feature_group_api/#get_storage_connector_provenance) method.

+=== "Python"

+    ```python
+    lineage = transaction_fg.get_storage_connector_provenance()

+    # List all accessible parent storage connectors
+    lineage.accessible

+    # List all deleted parent storage connectors
+    lineage.deleted

+    # List all the inaccessible parent storage connectors
+    lineage.inaccessible
+    ```

+To traverse the provenance graph in the opposite direction (i.e. from the storage connector to the feature group), you can use the [get_feature_groups_provenance](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/storage_connector_api/#get_feature_groups_provenance) method.
+When navigating the provenance graph downstream, the `deleted` feature groups are not tracked by provenance, as such, the `deleted` property will always return an empty list.

+=== "Python"

+    ```python
+    lineage = snowflake_sc.get_feature_groups_provenance()

+    # List all accessible downstream feature groups
+    lineage.accessible

+    # List all the inaccessible downstream feature groups
+    lineage.inaccessible
+    ```

-## Step 1: Feature group lineage
+## Step 2: Feature group lineage

 ### Assign parents to a feature group

 When creating a feature group, it is possible to specify a list of feature groups used to create the derived features.
 For example, you could have an external feature group defined over a Snowflake or Redshift table, which you use to compute the features and save them in a feature group.

-The storage connector is automatically assigned as a parent for external feature groups.
 You can mark the external feature group as parent of the feature group you are creating by using the `parents` parameter in the [get_or_create_feature_group](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/feature_group_api/#get_or_create_feature_group) or [create_feature_group](https://docs.hopsworks.ai/feature-store-api/{{{ hopsworks_version }}}/generated/api/feature_group_api/#create_feature_group) methods:

 === "Python"